creat2012/mytools/CaffeCodeRead/Normalize/README.md

 if channel_shared_ == True:
 scales[i] is same for all channels * width * heigth else :
-scales[i] is same for all channels of every pix
+// wrong :scales[i] is same for all channels of every pix scales[i] is same for every channel, so the up is wrong..!